goatgirl86/Final_Project_Wildfires/README.md

 **Why Study Wildfires?**  *Wildfires affect us all!*
 - Wildfires have the potential to harm property, livelihoods, and human health.
 - Climate change has already led to an increase in wildfire season length, wildfire frequency, and burned area.
 It is bound to lead to further
-- Colorado Wildfire Stats *(from Colorado Division of Fire Prevention and Control: https://dfpc.colorado.gov/wildfire-information-center/historical-wildfire-information*
+- **Colorado Wildfire Stats**: *from Colorado Division of Fire Prevention and Control: https://dfpc.colorado.gov/wildfire-information-center/historical-wildfire-information*
     - 4 of the 5 largest CO wildfires have occured since 2018
     - The top 20 largest CO wildfires have occured in the last 20 years